Digisonde Antenna Arrays

 |

-Standard Digisonde 7-antenna array configuration. b) Standard Digisonde
+Figure 1. a) Standard Digisonde 7-antenna array configuration.

-file, at the line *185 with the following format:
+in the ddasetup.onl file, at the line *185 with the following

 For example,

-referring to the station location are explained below.
+COMPN referring to the station location are explained

 LAT - Station Latitude